Database

 CockroachDB supports the same parameters as PostgreSQL.

-An exemplary configuration would look like this:
+An example configuration would look like this:

 DSN=cockroach://user:password@host:123/database?sslmode=verify-full&...